Dhruvpatil56/ai-chatbot/README.md

-🚀 AI Chatbot Platform
+# 🚀 AI Chatbot Platform

-A lightweight AI-powered chatbot platform built with Python, Flask, SQLite, Docker, and Kubernetes-ready manifests.
+A lightweight AI-powered chatbot platform built with **Python, Flask, SQLite, Docker, and Kubernetes-ready manifests**.

-This project started as a CLI chatbot and evolved into a containerized web application with persistent storage and deployment-ready infrastructure — designed with a server administration and DevOps mindset.
+This project started as a CLI chatbot and evolved into a containerized web application with persistent storage and deployment-ready infrastructure — designed with a **server administration and DevOps mindset**.

-The application currently integrates with the Groq API, and can be easily adapted to use OpenAI if required.
+The application currently integrates with the **Groq API**, and can be easily adapted to use **OpenAI** if required.

+---

-🧠 Features
+## 🧠 Features

-CLI-based chatbot core
+- CLI-based chatbot core

-Flask web UI
+- Flask web UI

-Persistent chat history (SQLite)
+- Persistent chat history (SQLite)

-Environment-based secret management
+- Environment-based secret management

-Groq API integration
+- Groq API integration

-Dockerized deployment
+- Dockerized deployment

-Docker Compose support
+- Docker Compose support

-Kubernetes manifests (Deployment, Service, PVC, Secret template)
+- Kubernetes manifests (Deployment, Service, PVC, Secret template)

-Clean project structure
+- Clean project structure

-Git-ready (no secrets committed)
+- Git-ready (no secrets committed)

+---

-📁 Project Structure
+## 📁 Project Structure

 ai-chatbot/
 ├── Dockerfile
 ├── docker-compose.yml